| Previous Page

 19 Sep 1855 Departed England for the West Coast of Africa for anti-slavery duties.

-24 Nov 1856 sailed for the Congo calling at Ambriz en route.
+24 Nov 1856 departed for the Congo calling at Ambriz en route.
 Arriving at the Congo I spoke with the Sappho and then returned to cruize off Snake Head.

 14 Dec 1856 some 15 miles off shore boarded the brigantine Ellen of New York, who declined to open his hatches, but over heard a conversation which suggested that the vessel was probably involved in the slave trade and informed the commanding officers of the Sappho and Teazer off Ambriz on 23 Dec.